mohzulfikar/server-and-system-administration/02-scripting/second/README.md

 ![](img/001.png)

-Log in to EC2 instance, create new .sh file with prefered text editor (i use vim btw).
+Log in to EC2 instance with an additional rule to allow inbound connection on port 80, create new .sh file with prefered text editor (i use vim btw).

 I will deep dive into the script i had [created](webapp-script.sh),